jbcodeforce/kp-data-replication/docs/provisioning.md

 ### Download the strimzi artefacts

-We have already created the configuration from the source strimzi github in the following folder `openshift-strimzi/eda-strimzi-kafka24`.
-So you do not need to do the following steps if you use the project: `eda-strimzi-kafka24`.
+We have already created the configuration from the [source strimzi github](https://github.com/strimzi/strimzi-kafka-operator/releases) in the following folder [openshift-strimzi/eda-strimzi-kafka24/cluster-operator](https://github.com/jbcodeforce/kp-data-replication/tree/master/openshift-strimzi/eda-strimzi-kafka24/cluster-operator).
+So you do not need to do the following steps if you use the same project name: `eda-strimzi-kafka24`.

 In case you want to do on your own, get the last Strimzi release from [this github page](https://github.com/strimzi/strimzi-kafka-operator/releases).
 Then modify the Role binding yaml files with the namespace set in previous step.